colzela/Online-Linear-Programming-and-Resource-Allocation/README.md

 # Online-Linear-Programming-and-Resource-Allocation
-This is the project of course DDA 4300 taught by Prof. Yinyu Ye.
+This is the course project for DDA 4300 Optimization in Data Science and Machine Learning taught by Prof. Yinyu Ye (Spring 2023).
+In this project, we implement offline and online SLPM and SCPM algorithms as well as AHDL (Action-history-dependent Learning) algorithm to solve the resource aloocation problem.
+We compare their effects under different parameter settings.
+Furthermore, we put forward our own Window Shift Learning Algorithm to deal with data under non i.i.d. assumptions.
+The detailed project requirements are in the "project.pdf" file.
+The code can also be found in colab: https://colab.research.google.com/drive/1-7cO1q9x3JkIK5DZYP-OHABVB9m9xUZQ?usp=sharing
+The final report is in "4300project.pdf" file.